Want to get your money back from a company? You may be considering the small claims court.

 4 Directions Questionnaire

-For claims from 1 April 2013, following the receipt of a defence a court official will send out a notice of proposed allocation together with a Directions Questionnaire.
+Following the receipt of a defence a court official will send out a notice of proposed allocation together with a Directions Questionnaire.

 Only where a party is a litigant in person (i.e. acting for themselves) will the court send out the appropriate Directions Questionnaire.